sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

      `git status`

-6. Add all the changes in your local repo
+6. Use the following command to update the index using the current content found in the working tree, to prepare the content staged for the next commit.

      `git add .`